As utilities spend billions on transmission, support builds for independent monitoring - NewsBreak

 As utilities spend billions on transmission, support builds for independent monitoring

-Utility companies are spending billions building out transmission and distribution lines around the country, leading some to call for an independent monitor to protect customers.
-Photo by Robert Zullo/States Newsroom.
+Utility companies are spending billions building out transmission and distribution lines around the country, leading some to call for an independent monitor to protect customers (Robert Zullo/States Newsroom).

 An aging electric grid, fossil fuel power plant retirements and a massive renewable electricity buildout are all contributing to a boom in transmission and distribution wire projects by electric utilities across the country.